 - SR-22 filing.
 If you have been cited for three traffic violations within a year, have been caught driving without insurance, or have had your license revoked or suspended for whatever legal reason, then the court can require you to carry an SR-22 filing.
 Being required to carry this definitely makes you a “high-risk” driver.

 To many drivers, the high cost of insurance policies can really be a burden.
 There is a way, though, to get insured without paying more than you can or more than you should.
 Helping drivers and car owners find the best, yet cheapest, insurance policy is what independent car insurance firms do.
-These companies, like Insure on the Spot, for instance, offer free online quotes which will allow customers compare deals and prices on line.
+According Pohl & Berk, LLP, some insurance companies offer free online quotes which will allow customers compare deals and prices on line.
 They also help customers get insured on the spot.
 Because of independent car insurance firms, being insured has become really fast and easy.Read More